rgwood/RezoningScraper/README.md

 ## Update Nov 2021

 The City changed their website and this has been broken since February 2021.
-I might try to patch it up, but there's a good chance I won't get around to it.
-The code's not in the best state, I'd change a few things about it if I was starting today.
+I'm taking this opportunity to rewrite the whole thing, work is happening on this branch: https://github.com/rgwood/RezoningScraper/tree/v2

 #### License